martinbros/FingerJointBoxGenerator/README.md

 - clearence (float): How much the hole is increased, both the vertical and horizontal distance

-- dogBoneDia (float): Diameter of the donebone
+- dogBoneDia (float): Diameter of the dogbone

 - dogBoneType ("H", "X", "I"): Three options to generate dogbones, each one places the dogbone differently on internal corners.
 Useful if cutting the forms on a CNC